ihza6661/Toko-Komputer/docs/pitch/QUICK_START.md

 ## IF TIME IS EXTREMELY LIMITED (1 Hour Only)

 **PRIORITY:**
-1. Deploy website (30 min) - MUST DO
-2. Practice 5 key points (20 min) - MUST DO
+1. Practice 5 key points (20 min) - MUST DO
-3. Test website on phone (10 min) - MUST DO

 **SKIP:**
 - Formal pitch deck (show website directly on phone)